KerberosMorphy/docker-exist-action/README.md

 ## Limitation

-This action use the experimental feature of Docker CLI `docker manifest inspect`.
+This action uses the experimental feature of Docker CLI `docker manifest inspect`.
 This feature doesn't work with docker.pkg.github.com registry at the moment.

 ## Inputs